-The Company's allowance for doubtful accounts reflects its current estimate of credit losses expected to be incurred over the life of the financial instrument and is determined based on a number of factors.
-Management determines the need for any allowance for doubtful accounts receivable based on its review of past-due accounts, its past experience of historical write-offs, its current client base, when customer accounts exceed 90 days past due and specific customer account reviews.
+The Company's allowance for credit losses reflects its current estimate expected to be incurred over the life of the financial instrument and is determined based on a number of factors.
+Management determines the need for any allowance for credit losses on accounts receivable based on its review of past-due accounts, its past experience of historical write-offs, its current client base, when customer accounts exceed 90 days past due and specific customer account reviews.
 While the collectability of outstanding client invoices is continually assessed, the inherent volatility of the energy industry's business cycle can cause swift and unpredictable changes in the financial stability of the Company's clients.
 With the adoption of ASU No. 2016-13 in 2020, the Company made an accounting policy election to write off accrued interest amounts by reversing interest income.
-The Company's allowance for doubtful accounts was \$250,000 at December 31, 2022 and 2021.
+The Company's allowance for credit losses was \$250,000 at December 31, 2023 and 2022.